 In summary, substantial reductions in spring snow cover extent have occurred in the NH since 1978 (very high confidence) with limited evidence that this decline extends back to the early 20th century.
 Since 1981 there has been a general decline in NH spring snow water equivalent (high confidence).

-Glacier mass
+Glacier Mass

-AR5 concluded with high confidence that, during the Holocene, glaciers were at times smaller than at the end of the 20th century.
-AR5 stated further with very high confidence that most glaciers had been shrinking since the mid-1800s, and the mass loss from all glaciers worldwide very likely increased from 1970 to 2009.
-SROCC reported a globally coherent picture of continued glacier recession in recent decades (very high confidence) based on in situ and satellite observations of changes in glacier area, length and mass, although there were considerable inter-annual and regional variations.
-Between 2006 and 2015 the global glacier mass change assessed by SROCC was –278 ± 113 Gt yr-1.
+The AR5 concluded with high confidence that, during the Holocene, glaciers were at times smaller than at the end of the 20th century.
+The AR5 stated further with very high confidence that most glaciers had been shrinking since the mid-1800s, and the mass loss from all glaciers worldwide very likely increased from 1970 to 2009.
+The SROCC reported a globally coherent picture of continued glacier recession in recent decades (very high confidence) based on in situ and satellite observations of changes in glacier area, length and mass, although there were considerable inter-annual and regional variations.
+Between 2006 and 2015 the global glacier mass change assessed by SROCC was –278 ± 113 Gt yr–1.

 Two recent global reviews on glaciers over the Holocene (Solomina et al., 2015) and the past 2 kyr (Solomina et al., 2016) summarize the chronologies of respectively 189 and 275 glaciers.
 The former shows that glaciers retreated during the LDT and retracted to their minimum extent between 8 ka and 6 ka.
-Except for some glaciers in the SH and tropics, glaciers expanded thereafter, reaching their maximum extent beyond their present-day margins during the mid-1400s to late-1800s CE.
+Except for some glaciers in the SH and tropics, glaciers expanded thereafter, reaching their maximum extent beyond their present-day margins during the mid-15th to late19th centuries CE.
 With few exceptions, glacier margins worldwide have retreated since the 19th century, with the rate of retreat and its global character since the late 20th century being unusual in the context of the Holocene (Solomina et al., 2016, Figure 2.23a).
 However, the areal extents of modern glaciers in most places in the NH are still larger than those of the early and/or middle Holocene (Solomina et al., 2015).
-When considering Holocene and present glaciers extents, it is important to account for the relatively long adjustment time of glaciers (often referred to as response time; Section 9.5.1.3); the majority of modern glaciers are currently out of equilibrium with current climate, even without further global warming (Christian et al., 2018; Marzeion et al., 2018; Mernild et al., 2013; Zekollari et al., 2020).
+When considering Holocene and present glaciers extents, it is important to account for the relatively long adjustment time of glaciers (often referred to as response time; Section 9.5.1.3); the majority of modern glaciers are currently out of equilibrium with current climate, even without further global warming (Mernild et al., 2013; Christian et al., 2018; Marzeion et al., 2018; Zekollari et al., 2020).
 The size of glaciers during other periods warmer than the Early to Mid-Holocene, such as the MPWP and LIG, is largely unknown because the deposits marking previous extents were in almost all cases over-ridden by later glaciations.
-For Arctic glaciers, different regional studies consistently indicate that in many places glaciers are now smaller than they have been in millennia (Harning et al., 2016, 2018; Lowell et al., 2013; Miller et al., 2013, 2017; Pendleton et al., 2019; Schweinsberg et al., 2017, 2018)
+For Arctic glaciers, different regional studies consistently indicate that in many places glaciers are now smaller than they have been in millennia (Lowell et al., 2013; Miller et al., 2013, 2017; Harning et al., 2016, 2018; Schweinsberg et al., 2017, 2018; Pendleton et al., 2019)